 To kick things off, Tardie looks to the sherry lover's dream dram of The Glendronach 12-year-old.
-"It's no secret The Glendronach 18 is one of my favorite bottles of single malt, but as the bottle price continues to rise in popularity, it may be cost-prohibitive for those just starting out," says Tardie.
+"It's no secret The Glendronach 18 is one of my favorite bottles of single malt, but as the bottle price continues to rise, it may be cost-prohibitive for those just starting out," says Tardie.
 "For this reason, I recommend the Glendronach 12."

 The 12-year-old is indeed a great value, with a booming flavor you won't soon forget.
 "A heavily sherried malt with the same DNA as its older brother, the 18, it's matured in a combination of Pedro Ximénez and oloroso sherry casks," says Tardie.

 For a different take on the way that sherry influences scotch, Raymond turns to the island of Islay for Bowmore's 15-year-old The Darkest expression.
 Islay whiskies are known first and foremost for peat, but this whisky offers a master class in the way sherry and peat can work in tandem.

 “This is the scotch drinker's scotch,” says Raymond.
 That's why it's viewed as a reasonably priced go-to for scotch lovers, yet it's still approachable enough to be an introductory bottle as well.

 “Light hints of peat shine through the sherry-cask influence,” Raymond says of the flavor profile.
 Look for rich sherry notes, dark chocolate and dried red fruits all intermingling with that peat.